* Euro zone finance ministers begin third attempt at Greek deal

 * Knight Capital in talks for unit sale; shares jump

 NEW YORK, Nov 26 U.S. stocks eased on Monday after a rebound rally pushed the S&P 500 to its best week in more than five months last week and as investors focused on talks to release aid to Greece and negotiations in Washington to avoid the U.S. "fiscal cliff."

-Investors were also ready to book profits after major indexes ended last week with gains of 3 percent to 4 percent, recovering some of their losses following an 8 percent correction since September.
+Major indexes ended last week with gains of 3 percent to 4 percent, recovering some of their losses following an 8 percent correction since September.
 The Dow and S&P 500 both closed above key technical levels for the first time since Nov.
 6, which could provide additional support.
 The Dow ended above 13,000, while the S&P broke above 1,400.

 Knight Capital Group Inc is in talks about possibly selling its market-making operation, its largest and most profitable business, but it is not known if a deal will happen, sources familiar with the matter said on Saturday.
 The stock jumped 10 percent to $2.74.

 Apple Inc has asked a federal court to add six more products to its patent infringement lawsuit against Samsung Electronics Co, including the Samsung Galaxy Note II, in the latest move in an ongoing legal war between the two companies.
-Apple shares were up 1.2 perecent at $578.17.
+Apple shares were up 1.1 percent at $577.86.

-U.S. shoppers went to stores earlier this Thanksgiving weekend and bought online more than in years past, giving retailers a strong start to the holiday shopping season, data showed on Sunday.
 Total spending for the long weekend rose to $59.1 billion, up 12.8 percent from last year, according to the National Retail Federation.
 That was down from the prior year's 16.4 percent increase.

 Black Friday's online sales topped $1 billion for the first time ever as more consumers used the Internet do their early holiday shopping, comScore Inc said on Sunday.